justinloveless/devlift/PRD.md

     *   "I see a `.env.example` file.
 Should I configure the environment setup from it?"
 3.  **File Generation:** Creates a well-formatted and commented `dev.yml` file at the end of the process.

+### 4.4. `dev prep` Command (AI-Powered Smart Analysis)
+An enhanced version of the prep command that leverages AI to intelligently analyze project contents and generate comprehensive dev.yml configurations.

+**Key Features:**
+*   **Deep Project Analysis:** AI analyzes multiple project files including:
+    *   Configuration files (`package.json`, `requirements.txt`, `Cargo.toml`, `go.mod`, etc.)
+    *   Docker files (`Dockerfile`, `docker-compose.yml`, `docker-compose.yaml`)
+    *   Environment files (`.env.example`, `.env.template`, etc.)
+    *   CI/CD configurations (`.github/workflows/*`, `.gitlab-ci.yml`, etc.)
+    *   Documentation (`README.md`, `CONTRIBUTING.md`, setup guides)
+    *   Build configurations (`Makefile`, `webpack.config.js`, etc.)
+    *   Database migrations and schemas
+*   **Intelligent Configuration Generation:** AI creates a complete dev.yml file with:
+    *   Appropriate setup steps based on detected technologies
+    *   Proper dependency ordering and `depends_on` relationships
+    *   Environment variable extraction from documentation and examples
+    *   Database setup commands based on detected ORMs/migrations
+    *   Build and test commands from scripts and CI configurations
+    *   Appropriate post-setup instructions

+**Workflow:**
+1.  **Multi-Provider AI Support:** Support for multiple AI providers (OpenAI, Anthropic, Google, local models)
+2.  **API Key Management:** Secure handling of user-provided API keys with options for:
+    *   Environment variable configuration
+    *   Global config file storage
+    *   Per-project API key settings
+3.  **Smart Analysis Pipeline:**
+    *   File discovery and content extraction
+    *   Context-aware analysis using AI
+    *   Configuration generation with explanations
+    *   User review and approval process
+4.  **Fallback Options:** If AI analysis fails or no API key is provided, gracefully fall back to the traditional interactive wizard

+**Command Options:**
+*   `dev prep --ai` - Use AI-powered analysis
+*   `dev prep --ai-provider <provider>` - Specify AI provider (openai, anthropic, google, local)
+*   `dev prep --interactive` - Force traditional interactive mode
+*   `dev prep --review` - Show AI-generated config for review before saving
+*   `dev prep --explain` - Include AI explanations as comments in the generated file

 ## 5. Non-Functional Requirements

 *   **Security:** User trust is paramount.
 All actions, especially shell command execution, must be transparent and require user consent by default.
 Secret handling must be secure (e.g., masking input).
+AI API keys must be stored securely and never logged.
 *   **Performance:** The tool should be fast and responsive.
 Where possible, it should leverage caching (e.g., for dependencies) to speed up repeated installations.
+AI analysis should be optimized for speed while maintaining accuracy.
 *   **Usability:** The CLI must be intuitive, with clear commands, flags, and helpful error messages.
 The output should be clean and easy to read.
+AI-generated configurations should be human-readable and well-commented.
 *   **Compatibility:** The tool must be cross-platform, with first-class support for macOS, Linux, and Windows (via WSL).
 It should handle OS-specific differences in shell commands gracefully.
-*   **Extensibility:** The architecture should allow for future expansion, such as a plugin system to support more complex or niche technologies.
+*   **Extensibility:** The architecture should allow for future expansion, such as a plugin system to support more complex or niche technologies, and easy addition of new AI providers.
+*   **Privacy:** AI analysis should respect user privacy.
+No project data should be stored or used for training by AI providers beyond the immediate request.

 ## 6. Future Scope (V2 and Beyond)

 *   **`dev update` Command:** A command to pull the latest changes from the repository's main branch and intelligently re-run the necessary setup steps.
 *   **`dev teardown` Command:** A command to clean up the local environment, such as stopping Docker containers, removing `.env` files, and deleting build artifacts.
 *   **Plugin Ecosystem:** Allow third-party plugins to add support for new package managers, cloud provider integrations (e.g., AWS CLI configuration), or specific framework setups.
 *   **Centralized Config Repository:** An optional, community-driven repository of `dev.yml` files for popular open-source projects that don't have one, allowing users to do `dev lift <repo_url> --with-config <config_name>`.
+*   **AI Learning & Improvement:** Collect anonymized feedback on AI-generated configurations to improve accuracy over time.
+*   **Local AI Models:** Support for running AI analysis entirely locally using models like CodeLlama or similar, for enhanced privacy and offline usage.
+*   **Multi-Language Documentation Analysis:** AI-powered analysis of documentation in multiple languages to extract setup instructions.
+*   **Smart Update Detection:** AI-powered analysis to detect when project dependencies or setup requirements have changed and suggest dev.yml updates.
+*   **Configuration Templates:** AI-generated configuration templates for common project types that can be customized and reused.